techidaily/site-ai-driven-video-production/source/_posts/updated-countdown-in-minutes-a-3-part-guide-to-fcpx-timers-for-2024.md

 ![bretfx-timer](https://images.wondershare.com/filmora/images/final-cut-pro/bretfx-timer.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/YwOwUI47FuU?si=NK7IEELjx7_SJSl2" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 The above-discussed plugins had given you a better idea of the available resource at the online space to make a quick insertion of the desired timer on your videos at the FCPX platform.
 They are reliable and you can visit its official website to enjoy a flawless download.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/UcplMvRBulA?si=iBonbwDS1v7RAlHK" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## **Conclusion**